How to Add Picture Frame Molding to Your Walls

 With the starting point for the top piece of molding marked, I then drew a level line across.

-Just like the chair rail, I attached the molding with both liquid nails and my brad nailer.
+Just like the chair rail, I attached the molding with both liquid nails and the nail gun.

 Nail At An Angle